IanDoarn/ryport/README.md

 # ryport
-Softwrapper and reporting tool for Postgres and MySQL
+Softwrapper and reporting tool for Postgres

+Ryport can ru queries and write the data straight to readable formats such as Excel and CSV.

+__!!Currently only PostgreSQL data can be converted to Excel and CSV files!!__

 ### Coming Soon!
+ - Full support for MySQL, MongoDB, Apex SQL
  - Automated refresh of queries
  - Re run any report
  - Save reports to be run again